 The choice indicated by the taxpayers on their profile will help GSTN portal to determine/display the returns applicable to the taxpayer and the course of action that needs to be followed.

 - Uploading Invoice details along with HSN

 As per the current GST scenario, the GSTR 1 data would comprise of invoice level data, wherein the data used to be aggregated at rate level.
-However, under the simplified returns, taxpayers will also be required to file HSN related data along with the invoice level data in their ANX 1.
+However, under the New returns, taxpayers will also be required to file HSN related data along with the invoice level data in their ANX 1.

 - Cutting down of disclosure requirements

 The New returns will also require data on the state or aggregated level instead of detailed or line level data, thereby reducing the amount of data a taxpayer was required to disclose for their transactions such as B2CL, Advances, ITC, etc.

 Currently, in order to claim ITC, the taxpayer was required to self-compute his/her input tax credit and furnish the claim.
 Subsequently, for any discrepancy found between the ITC claim and GSTR 2A, the government would send a notice for the same.
 However, the New returns will regularise the whole ITC claiming process, i.e. instead of self-declaration of ITC, taxpayers will have to route it through their GST returns and annexures.

 Contrasting to the current GST regime, where the taxpayer is required to file their monthly returns on a self-declaration basis, the main returns under new return system will be calculated by the government based on the information submitted by the taxpayer and the supplier in the annexures, along with the taxpayer’s tax liability.

 IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and simple GST software (IRIS Sapphire).
 For any queries or to book your free demo, connect with us at firstname.lastname@example.org.